Your Council Tax bill explained

-8. How the annual charge is broken down between Cheshire East Council, your parish or town council, Cheshire Fire Authority and Cheshire Police Authority, and the percentage increase or decrease for the year.
+8. how the annual charge is broken down between Cheshire East Council, your parish or town council, Cheshire Fire Authority and Cheshire Constabulary, and the percentage increase or decrease for the year.

 Reductions will show on your bill as for the whole year even when they are only for a fixed time period.
 We will send you a new bill when the reduction is coming to an end.
 If you think you should keep getting the reduction you will need to apply again.

-See an example calculation of the 2019-20 annual bill, and comparison to previous years here.
+See an example calculation of the 2020-21 annual bill, and comparison to the previous year here.